 GUIDE: ALL YOU NEED TO KNOW ABOUT TIES

 A well-dressed gentleman with a good tie never goes out of fashion.
-The iconic menswear item looked dapper on Cary Grant back in the 30’s and 40’s, and today it still looks tremendous on style icons as Nick Wooster and David Beckham.
+The iconic menswear item looked dapper on Cary Grant back in the 30’s and 40’s, and today it still looks tremendous on style icons such as Nick Wooster and David Beckham.
 There is just something about wearing a tie.
 When you put on a tie, you mean it.
 You are ready to conquer the day.
 When it comes down to it, the tie does not really have a practical function, yet in terms of style it still functions like a full stop on the end of sentence: a final definitive flourish that says, “I am now (well) dressed”.
 It’s a sign of effort and good manners.
 But there are definitely some certain basic rules to remember and some skills that every man should possess, when he decides to wear a tie.
 For example, choosing the right type of tie depending on the season, finding the right length and wide of the tie and how to tie it perfectly.
 So follow us in this step-by-step guide to make sure your look gets compliments for all the right reasons.

 So, how do you tie a tie?
 It’s a recurring question, but if you ask us it’s quite simple.
 Actually there are more than 30 different knots, but if you ask us – and of course you do – you really only need to know one.
 Forget all about those fancy tie-knots with all the weird names.
 If you want to look cool and contemporary with a tie, all you need to know is the four-in-hand knot.
 It’s simple, skinny and stylish.
 Learn it, don’t forget it and always use it.
 Then you are a long, long way.
-Probably always way ahead of your neighbor or co-worker.
+Probably always way ahead of your neighbor and co-worker.

 The 7 easy steps to a great knot: